Visium Technologies, Inc.: Visium Technologies Invites Public to Attend TruContext Demo Webcast with Technology Partner Continuums Strategies

-FAIRFAX, VA / ACCESSWIRE / December 5, 2022 / Visium Technologies, Inc, ("Visium" or the "Company") (OTC PINK:VISM) a provider of world-class real-time cybersecurity, context-focused analysis, and predictive visualization technologies deployed for cyber security, announced today that it has an upcoming webcast scheduled for December 12, 2022 at 2PM EST, and again on December 14, 2022 at 11AM EST, to share the benefits of being context aware.
-Continuums Strategies, our newest technology partner will also be participating in the webcast.
+FAIRFAX, VA / ACCESSWIRE / December 5, 2022 / Visium Technologies, Inc, ("Visium" or the "Company") (OTC PINK:VISM) a provider of world-class real-time cybersecurity, context-focused analysis, and predictive visualization technologies deployed for cyber security, announced today that it has an upcoming webcast scheduled for December 12, 2022 at 2PM EST, and again on December 14, 2022 at 11AM EST. Continuums Strategies, our newest technology partner will also be participating in the webcast.

 You can register in advance for the webinar scheduled for December 12th at the following link: